-We continued to grow into new and existing lines where rates are sufficient for the risk being taken on, most notably in Commercial Lines.
-Faraday will continue to optimise the portfolio to those areas which are now delivering good returns whilst maintaining strict underwriting discipline.
+We continued to grow into new and existing lines where rates are deemed sufficient for the risk being taken on, most notably in Commercial Lines.
+Faraday will continue to optimise the portfolio to those areas anticipated to produce superior returns whilst maintaining strict underwriting discipline.